How we investigate incidents

 Incidents and accidents that are not within the scope of the RAIB's work may also be investigated by us to find out what caused them and whether there have been any breaches of health and safety law.
 This helps us check how effective the dutyholder's health and safety management system is working and identify areas for improvement.

 Successful investigations rely on assistance from many people including employers, employees, contractors and members of the public, who help us to establish what happened.
 We may talk to, and interview such people during an investigation.
 We call these people 'witnesses' and have published an information leaflet to help those we ask to help us.
 PDF, 210 Kb

 If it is appropriate, we have the power to prosecute under health and safety law.
-More information can be found in our enforcement section.
+More information can be found in our enforcement powers and policy section.

 Railway guidance documents

 - Application of the 2014 Code of Practice on the use of Covert Human Intelligence Sources PDF, 46 Kb

 - Local Safeguarding Children Boards and Child Death Overview Panels PDF, 140 Kb

 - Conducting an online investigation - Guidance on effective and lawful use of the internet in investigations PDF, 145 Kb

 - Guidance on victim's rights PDF, 86 Kb

 - Guidance on obtaining CCTV evidence and its use in potential enforcement PDF, 114 Kb